 - No schedule sharing without log-in

-Resource Management by Smartsheet, a high-level resource management and scheduling software, helps modern teams make confident decisions about project planning, team capacity, budget forecasting, team utilization, and hiring needs in real time.
+Resource Management by Smartsheet is a high-level resource management and scheduling software that helps modern teams make confident decisions about project planning, team capacity, budget forecasting, team utilization, and hiring needs in real time.

-Why I picked Resource Management by Smartsheet: Built-in timesheets, mobile time tracking, and expense tracking, enables you to create rich project reports by filtering project data with just a few clicks.
+Why I picked Resource Management by Smartsheet: Built-in timesheets, mobile time tracking, and expense tracking enable you to create rich project reports by filtering project data with just a few clicks.
 I chose this software because these reports can give insight into historical data or offer a forecasted view of team utilization, actual vs. planned time reports, budget tracking, expense reports, and projects in the pipeline.

-Over 1,000 of the most innovative companies in the world rely on Resource Management by Smartsheet, from 10-person shops and 100-person teams within global brands to 1,000+ person professional services firms.
+Over 1,000 companies rely on Resource Management by Smartsheet, from 10-person shops and 100-person teams within global brands to 1,000+ person professional services firms.
 From my perspective, that's a great indicator that this software is good at what it does.
-Resource Management by Smartsheet has been recognized for its design excellence with awards from FastCo, SXSW, IxDA + IDSA, which contributed to my selecting it, too.
+Resource Management by Smartsheet has also been recognized for its design excellence with awards from FastCo, SXSW, IxDA + IDSA, which contributed to my selecting it, too.

 - Combines time tracking and resourcing